nickzuber/TypeSoundnessCertifier/README.md

 <li> fpl_cbv_sub.mod: The language fpl above, without recursive types, and with subtyping for all other types.
 <li> systemFsub.mod: System F with bounded subtyping, i.e., POPLMark Challenge 2A.
 <li> systemFsub_records: System F sub with records, i.e., POPLMark Challenge 2B without pattern-matching.
-	 Disclaimer 1: that a list is either empty or a 'cons' is an admitted lemma.
+	  <br />Disclaimer 1: that a list is either empty or a 'cons' is an admitted lemma.
-	 Disclaimer 2: that labels in records have distinct names is an admitted lemma.
+	  <br />Disclaimer 2: that labels in records have distinct names is an admitted lemma.
-	 The rest of the type soundness proof is completely mechanized, automatically generated.
+	  <br />The rest of the type soundness proof is completely mechanized, automatically generated.
 <li> systemFsub_records_invoke: System F sub with records, and also an invoke operators, i.e. grab a function from the record to apply it to an argument.
-	 Disclaimer 1: that a list is either empty or a 'cons' is an admitted lemma.
+	  <br />Disclaimer 1: that a list is either empty or a 'cons' is an admitted lemma.
-	 Disclaimer 2: that labels in records have distinct names is an admitted lemma.
+	  <br />Disclaimer 2: that labels in records have distinct names is an admitted lemma.
-	 The rest of the type soundness proof is completely mechanized, automatically generated.
+	  <br />The rest of the type soundness proof is completely mechanized, automatically generated.
 <li> systemFsub_kernel: Like System F sub, but the first argument of 'for all' is invariant.
 </ul>